practicalcomputerscience/MicrobenchmarkGPHLlanguages/10 - Lines Of source Code (LOC): verbosity/README.md

-Mercury           | 194 | compiled, mature language: lots of user-defined functions Roc               | 191 | compiled, very young, pure functional programming language: needs some user-defined functions V                 | 179 | compiled, very young programming language: needs some user-defined functions C3                | 163 | compiled, very young language: DStrings (dynamic strings) are (still) missing some functions that are available for Strings (fixed length) => some shuffling between DStrings and Strings
+Mercury           | 194 | compiled, mature language: lots of user-defined functions Roc               | 191 | compiled, very young, pure functional programming language: needs some user-defined functions V                 | 179 | compiled, very young programming language: needs some user-defined functions Fortran           | 164 | compiled, very mature language: some user-defined functions may be needed when not using the inofficial standard library
+C3                | 163 | compiled, very young language: DStrings (dynamic strings) are (still) missing some functions that are available for Strings (fixed length) => some shuffling between DStrings and Strings
 Gleam | 162 | interpreted, very young language (together with Erlang and JavaScript ecosystem):  lots of user-defined functions
 C                 | 148 | compiled, very mature language